evindor/require-pronto/README.md

 and minified script file), and one to be used during development, which automatically loads AMDs via a document.write mechanism.
-The document.write mechanism enables a library to load its own code and be ready by the time the user attempts to make API calls.
+The document.write mechanism enables a library to load its own code and be ready by the time the user attempts to make API calls, in other words, pronto.

 The API is similar to requirejs, but only the following patterns are
 supported: